pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 All commands in the `seedu.address.logic.commands` package implement the `Command` interface to allow them to be executed by the `LogicManager`.

+#### Asking the user interface to do more

+With just a `CommandResult`, commands can only return a message for the user interface to display.
+However, sometimes you may wish for your command to do more.
+You may wish that your command, for example, exits the application, just like what `ExitCommand` does.
+Or, you may want your command to show the help window, just like how `HelpCommand` does it.

+`CommandResults` can implement additional interfaces to indicate to the UI component that they expect additional things to be done.
+For example, the `CommandResult` returned by the `ExitCommand` implements the `ExitCommandResult` interface, which tells the UI component to exit the application, while the `CommandResult` returned by the `HelpCommand` implements the `HelpCommandResult` interface, which tells the UI component to show the help window.

+If you wish to add additional interfaces, make sure you tell teach the UI component how to handle that additional interface.
+The UI component handles additional interfaces in the `onCommandResult` method of the `MainWindow`.

 ### UI implementation

 <figure>